andreyFreeman/EasyCoreData/README.md

 `EasyCoreData.sharedInstance.modelName = "MyCustomModelName"`

 If you need to force setup all CoreData related properties you can call `EasyCoreData.sharedInstance.setup()` method, otherwise EasyCoreData will load all properties in lazy-load mode

-Making heavy-weight migration easy as it should be.
-Iterative.
-Both directions.

 # Usage